Last updated: June 2026

-The Avatar Mountains are one of China's most impressive natural landscapes.
-Located within Zhangjiajie National Forest Park in Hunan Province, they became world-famous for inspiring the scenery of the film Avatar, and in person, the views are even more surreal than on screen.
+The Avatar Mountains were one of the places that impressed me most in all of China.
+They sit within Zhangjiajie National Forest Park in Hunan, and became world-famous for inspiring the scenery of the film Avatar.
+And I can confirm it: in person, the feeling is exactly that, like being inside the movie.

 Are the Avatar Mountains worth visiting?

-Yes, absolutely, it is one of the most remarkable experiences in China.
-The combination of height, mist and dense vegetation creates an almost otherworldly setting, especially on days with low cloud cover.
-It is one of the very few places in the world with this kind of geological formation, and a destination that alone justifies including Zhangjiajie in any itinerary.
+Yes, very much so; for me it was one of the most remarkable experiences in China.
+The sandstone pillars create an almost otherworldly setting, and it's one of the very few places in the world with this kind of geological formation.
+On its own, it justifies including Zhangjiajie in any itinerary.

 What are the Avatar Mountains?